suet-lee/suet-lee.github.io/_posts/2020-5-31-Building-a-tree-classifier.md

     - fastai
 ---

-*In which we building a classifier for the most common trees in the UK*
+*In which we building a classifier for the most common trees in the UK.*

 I started following the fast.ai course motivated by the fun of doing it with a friend and also wanting to build cool things.
 I'm only at the very beginning but what I like so far is the focus on the practical - make it work and then understand why.
 As someone who often gets bogged down with details, this is a great learning style to keep me progressing.
 I also really like the "show and tell" segments of the videos which showcase cool things that other people have built.